 There are currently 3 transmission network service providers authorised to operate in Queensland:

 - AusNet Transmission Group Pty Ltd, trading as AusNet Services.

 Powerlink Queensland is the Queensland Government owned corporation (GOC) that owns, develops, operates and maintains the majority of the high-voltage electricity transmission network in Queensland.

 Powerlink's network extends 1,700km from Cairns to the New South Wales border, and comprises 15,339 circuit km of transmission lines and 147 substations.

-Most of the Queensland power stations in the east coast network are directly connected to the Queensland transmission system.
-Electricity also flows between Queensland and New South Wales via the large-capacity Queensland – New South Wales Interconnector (QNI) and the smaller Terranora interconnector.
+Most of the Queensland power stations in the east coast network are directly connected to Powerlink's transmission system.
+The Powerlink network is connected to New South Wales via the large-capacity Queensland – New South Wales Interconnector (QNI) and the smaller Terranora interconnector.